kmarekspartz/kyle.marek-spartz.org/about.md

 *Site Reliability Engineer*, 2017-Present

 Founding member of SRE team.
-Guided team toward engineering and agile best practices.
+Helped define the team mission.
+Guided team toward engineering and agile best practices using informal scrum master approach.

+Introduced changes without being dogmatic.
+Focused on incremental and experimental changes.
+Coached team toward identifying full queues and bottlenecks in their process.

+Participated in on call rotation.
+Improved alert and incident management automation.
+Strived for improvement after every unplanned event, which improved our service levels.
 Increased adoption of monitoring tools by streamlining change process.

+Mentored team members to help balance skill gaps.
+Established cross-training culture.
+Connected the team with other parts of the organization.

 *Software Engineer*, 2014-2017